Little Cypress Creek Preserve: Wildlife Habitat Worth Visiting

 A couple of nearby parks you might wish to visit are the following:

-A larger and much more developed preserve in the same Harris County Precinct 4 area with paved trails and a lake where boaters and kayakers can have some fun is the Kickerillo-Mischer Preserve.
+A more significant and much more developed preserve in the same Harris County Precinct, four areas with paved trails and a lake where boaters and kayakers can have some fun, is the Kickerillo-Mischer Preserve.